A former police chief serving time for murder and rape escaped from an Arkansas prison. Here is what we know

 How he escaped

-Hardin escaped the North Central Unit prison in Calico Rock around 3:40 p.m.
+Hardin escaped the North Central Unit prison in Calico Rock around 2:55 p.m.
 Sunday, a news release from the state’s Department of Corrections said.
+Authorities previously reported he escaped around 3:40 p.m. but amended the time after reviewing security footage.

+Authorities discovered Hardin was missing during a routine count approximately 15 to 20 minutes after he left, preliminary reports show, but an investigation into the timeline of events is still being conducted, said Rand Champion, a spokesperson for the Arkansas Department of Corrections.

-It appears at the time of his escape, Hardin was “wearing a makeshift outfit designed to mimic law enforcement,” but was not wearing a Department of Corrections uniform, a Sunday night update from the department said.
+It appears at the time of his escape, Hardin was “wearing a makeshift outfit designed to mimic law enforcement,” but was not wearing a Department of Corrections uniform, the department said Sunday.
 It did not share any other information on how he is thought to have escaped.

 What he is in prison for

-Hardin has been serving a 30-year sentence for first-degree murder, as well as two 25-year sentences for two counts of rape, according to Arkansas prison records and court documents.
+Hardin has been serving a total of 50 years in prison, according to the Arkansas Department of Corrections.
+This includes a 30-year sentence for first-degree murder, as well as two 25-year sentences for two counts of rape served consecutively, according to Arkansas prison records and court documents.

 He pleaded guilty to first-degree murder for the death of James Appleton, who worked for the City of Gateway’s water department, in February 2017, according to court documents.
 Hardin was accused of stopping and shooting Appleton in the head while driving down a road approximately half a mile from his home, documents show.
 He pleaded down from a capital murder charge.